Princess Maria Fortunata d'Este

 Maria Fortunata d'Este (24 November 1731 – 21 September 1803) was a Modenese princess by birth and a princess du sang by marriage.
-By her marriage to Louis François Joseph de Bourbon, Prince of Conti, her first cousin, she became the Countess of La Marche and later the Princess of Conti; and was a member of the French court of King Louis XV and King Louis XVI.
+By her marriage to Louis François Joseph de Bourbon, Prince of Conti, her first cousin, she became the Countess of La Marche and later the Princess of Conti; and was a member of the French court of Kings Louis XV and Louis XVI.
 She was the last Princess of Conti, and died without issue.

 Biography

-She was born at the Ducal Palace of Modena, the fourth daughter and eighth child of Francesco III d'Este, Duke of Modena, the Sovereign Duke of Modena and his young wife Charlotte Aglaé d'Orléans, Mademoiselle de Valois — granddaughter of Louis XIV of France and Madame de Montespan.
+She was born at the Ducal Palace of Modena, the fourth daughter and eighth child of Francesco III d'Este, Duke of Modena, the Sovereign Duke of Modena and his young wife Charlotte Aglaé d'Orléans, Mademoiselle de Valois — granddaughter of Louis XIV and Madame de Montespan.
+She had a twin sister Beatrice who died in infancy.
 Her older sister Maria Teresa was her eldest surviving sibling followed by her brother the future Ercole III d'Este, Duke of Modena.
 The rest of her siblings would die unmarried.

 Maria Fortunata was known to have been very pious and at the same time rather timid but charming.
 Her mother separated from her father in the 1740s after an affair with the Duke of Richelieu was discovered at the Modenese court.
 Exiled to France, Charlotte Aglaé still managed to help arrange the marriages of two of her daughters.
 The eldest Maria Teresa Felicitas married her second cousin, the Duke of Penthièvre, the wealthiest man in France and the future in laws of Philippe Égalité.
 Maria Fortunata also married a cousin, Louis François Joseph de Bourbon, the heir to the Prince of Conti.